Aadghrr/harpy/README.md

 ## HTTP ARchive File Reader

-HAR.py is a CLI tool to allow users to inspect and replay HTTP browsing sessions.
+HAR.py is a CLI tool to allow users to inspect and replay HTTP browsing sessions by analysing HTTP ARchive files.

 ## How to get a HAR file